-FUNDED RISK A ASSET BOOK RISK RISK VALUE WEIGHT ADJ Rupees % VALUE I. Cash balances a nd balances in current account with RBI 0% II.
-Amount lent in ca all/ notice money market and balances nt with banks 20% III.
-Investments ((a) Government securities Approved securities guaranteed by Central / State governments other than at (e) below 0% ((b) Fixed deposits, Bonds and Certificates of Deposit of banks, PDs and public Financial Institutions 20% ((c) Bonds issued by banks / PDs / public financial Institutions (as specified by DBOD) as Tier-II capital 100% ((d) Shares of all companies and debentures / bonds / commercial papers of companies other than in (b) above/ units of mutual funds 100% ((e) Securities of Public sector Undertakings guaranteed by Central / State Govts. but issued outside the market borrowing programme Note: In case where the guarantee has been invoked and the concerned state government has remained in default, PDs should assign 100% risk weight.
-20% ((f) Securities of and other exposures on PDs in the Government Securities market including bills rediscounted 100%

-(g) Subordinated debts issued by other PDs as Tier-II/Tier -III capital 100%

-IV.
-Current Assets

-(a) Loans to staff 100%

-(b) Other secured loans and advances considered good 100%

-(c) Others (to be specified) 100%
+FUNDED RISK ASSET BOOK VALUE Rupees RISK WEIGHT % RISK ADJUST ED VALUE I. Cash balances and balances in current account with RBI 0% II.
+Amount lent in call/ notice money market and balances in current account with banks 20% III.
+Investments (a) Government securities/ Approved securities guaranteed by Central / State governments other than at (e) below 0% (b) Fixed deposits, Bonds and Certificates of Deposit of banks, PDs and Public Financial Institutions 20% (c) Bonds issued by banks / PDs / public financial Institutions (as specified by DBOD) as Tier-II capital 100% (d) Shares of all companies and debentures / bonds / commercial papers of companies other than in (b) above/ units of mutual funds 100% (e) Securities of Public Sector Undertakings guaranteed by Central / State Govts. but issued outside the market borrowing programme Note: In case where the guarantee has been invoked and the concerned state government has remained in default, PDs should assign 100% risk weight.
+20% (f) Securities of and other exposures on PDs in the Government Securities market including bills rediscounted 100% (g) Subordinated debts issued by other PDs as Tier-II capital 100% IV.
+Current Assets (a) Loans to staff 100% (b) Other secured loans and advances considered good 100% (c) Others (to be specified) 100%

-V. Fixed Assets (ne et o f depreciation)
+V. Fixed Assets (net of depreciation)

-(: a) Assets leased out 100%
+(a) Assets leased out 100%

-(1 b) Fixed Assets 100%
+(b) Fixed Assets 100%

 VI.
 Other assets

-(: a) Income-tax deducted at source (net of provision) 0%
+(a) Income-tax deducted at source (net of provision) 0%

-(1 b) Advance tax paid (net of provision) 0%
+(b) Advance tax paid (net of provision) 0%

 (c) Interest due on Government securities 0%

-(1 d) Others (to be specified and risk weight indicated as per the counter party) X%
+(d) Others (to be specified and risk weight indicated as per the counter party) X%